 Yes, deciding to become an investor of peer-to-peer loans can be a worthwhile investment.
 One of the main reasons for this is because you can usually receive a higher level of return on your investments than you would through traditional forms of saving or investing.
+Actual return on may be higher or lower and capital is at risk.
+Investments are not covered by the FSCS.

 What is peer-to-peer lending?